Same Instructions, Different Day.

 Hey there BCU Family!

-You have the option of listening to our podcast (click the BCU avatar below to listen), reading the notes or BOTH.
+For this rebroadcast, you have the option of listening to our podcast (click here or on the BCU avatar below to listen), reading the notes or BOTH.
 In any case, we pray the podcast blesses you.
 If so, please thumbs up or leave a comment!
 Thank you and enjoy your study!

 I was talking to a friend of mine recently about the power of words.
 We often do not give much thought to the words we say and how they effect and infect those we come in contact with, nor do we consider what God has to say about our speech.
 Let’s take a look at a few verses that we should use as a filter for what we say.